NewsHealth Tip: Having Balance Problems?

 Coughing very hard

-An older person who has a fainting episode should call his or her doctor.
+An older person who has a fainting episode should call the doctor.
 It is important to have the cause of the fainting diagnosed.

 Serious causes include: